KStateMachine/kstatemachine/docs/index.md

 You can define your own matchers by subclassing `EventMatcher` class.

+## Undo transition

+Transitions may be undone with `StateMachine::undo()` function or by sending special `UndoEvent` to machine like this `machine.processEvent(UndoEvent)`.
+State Machine will switch to previous state.
+To implement this feature library stores target states of transitions in a stack, it takes memory, so this feature is disabled by default and must be enabled explicitly using `createStateMachine(enableUndo = true)` argument.

 ## Logging

 You can enable internal state machine logging on your platform.